 List of chemicals with high hazards for categorisation means a list of chemicals that have hazard characteristics in human health hazard band C or environment hazard bands D or C based on at least one of the information sources shown in Appendix 8.1 of these Guidelines.
-This list is part of Appendix 8.1 of these Guidelines and is published as an Excel spreadsheet on the AlCIS website.
+This list is published on the AICIS website.
 It is used as a screening tool for categorisation.